Srbac: Physical geography

 The municipality of Srbac is situated at the coordinates of on the right bank of the Sava, across Davor, at the confluence of the Vrbas into Sava, and about 20 km downstream from Gradiška.

 The area around Srbac is mountainous woodland to the south-east (40% of the total area) and farmland to the south-west (60% of total area).
 The city itself is built in the Pannonian plain, which is located on the transition between low mountain areas and flat farmlands.
 The mountain ranges to the south-east are called Motajica and the highest peak is called Gradina at 652m above sea level.
 The lowest point is 89m in the small village of Vlaknica along the Sava river.

 Political geography

-The Municipality of Srbac is located in the northeastern part of Bosnia and Hercegovina's entity Republika Srpska and borders the municipalities of Derventa, Prnjavor, Laktaši and Gradiška and has a 42 km long border with Croatia.
+The Municipality of Srbac is located in the northeastern part of Bosnia and Herzegovina and borders the municipalities of Derventa, Prnjavor, Laktaši and Gradiška and has a 42 km long border with Croatia.
 The Municipality of Srbac covers an area of 453 km^{2} (174.9 mi^{2}) and consists of 39 villages.